*Affiliate disclosure.

 But NOW is Your Time…

 The children have left.
 You may be retired.
-You have time for yourself again.
-Be grateful.
+Maybe you are downsizing and moving.
+You have time for self-care.
+Be curious.
 Get familiar with your new needs and think outside the box.
 You have freedom.
 What are you going to do with your time?
-You are going to become a curious woman after 50.
+You are going to become a curious woman after 50 and beyond and until your last breath!

 - Curious Conversations.
 Ask questions of your friends and others.
 You will learn.
-Yesterday I asked my friend about her upcoming trip to Dubai.
+Once I asked my friend about her upcoming trip to Dubai.
 She told me she and her husband were going to a Spa in the desert.
-My ultimate concierge and I were in Dubai five years ago.
-We are going back in May.
+My ultimate concierge and I were in Dubai a few years prior.
+We decided to go back that May.
 Because I had a conversation and was curious about her trip, look what I learned.

 - Give Something New a Try.
 I started writing a journal in my sixties.
-Now I own a website, and I am a full-time writer.
-I understand the Internet and all social media platforms.
-All of this happened because I was not afraid to be curious and try to learn new skills.
+Now I own an online magazine and I am a full-time writer.
+I understand the internet and social media platforms.
+All of this happened because I was not afraid to be curious to learn new skills.
+Here are some wonderful hobby ideas for women over 50.

 - Don’t Be Afraid if You Stumble Into Something New.
 Open yourself up when you stumble, by chance, onto something.
 This has happened so many times in my life.
 I stumbled into forming my Focus Group.
-I invited a few women to a one-time meeting at my home because a young advertising man wanted to learn what women over 50 found interesting.
+I invited a few women to a one-time meeting at my home because a young advertising man wanted to learn what women over 50 and beyond found interesting.
 After the meeting I was curious if women over 50 would like to meet monthly and discuss life issues.
-I thought about it for two weeks then said to myself, “Why not!”
+I thought about it for two weeks then said to myself, “Why not?!”
 I made the appropriate phone calls and not one woman turned me down.
-We are now in our third year, and every woman has stayed with the group.
+Our group survived until my ultimate concierge and I moved away.

 Throughout my life, my motto has been ‘I’ll try anything once’, within legal limits, of course.
 Experiences, foods, literature, art – whatever – anything to get me out of my comfort zones to expand my horizons.
 And I continue to do so.
 Got my pilots licence in my 20’s; I have done scuba diving, sky diving, rock climbing, got my motorcycle license and did the roads in numerous state; learned equestrian, learned and did the many how-to’s in home construction/remodelling, took a class on automotive repair, and even some fun stuff like tap and ballroom dancing..
 Heading into my 60s, started pole dancing at 62, martial arts at 61, Just last month started taking Tarot classes and learning astrology, and will be volunteering with animal care on a local farm.